-Municipalities have made extraordinary investments and progress in reducing nutrients from wastewater treatment plants.
-Permitted waste load allocations to municipal wastewater treatment plants are central to localities' ability to comply with current water quality laws and to accommodate future growth and economic development.
+24 Municipalities have made extraordinary investments and progress in reducing nutrients from accommodate future growth and economic development.
 The Commonwealth should support regulatory stability as to existing facilities and their allocations.
+The Virginia Nutrient Credit regulatory stability as to existing facilities and their allocations.
 The Virginia Nutrient Credit Exchange Program should continue as the primary vehicle for new public or private sources to acquire allocations and/or credits with facilities owners' consent on agreed terms.